-Each batch should be associated with a unique (alpha-)numeric coding system which allows output products to be tracked back to production recipe / order, corresponding material inputs (for conventional and non-cotton inputs where applicable) and associated purchase records for physical Better Cotton.
+Each batch should be associated with a unique (alpha-)numeric coding system which allows output products to be tracked back to purchase order/records.

 Organisations are encouraged to use digital systems to track batch records.
 This includes spreadsheet software, databases, or more sophisticated inventory management systems.